muratk5n/thirdwave/en/README.md

 If 95% of the human population is killed off, only then lithium batteries wld be enough for world's energy needs..

-Hmmm..
-Maybe that was the plan with this virus thing eh? ;)
+Well..
+Maybe that was the plan with this virus thing eh?

 ---